sarah11918/sastro-v21/src/pages/posts/contribute-open-source-docs-edit-page-on-github.md

 ## Propose Changes
-After clicking the pencil icon to edit that file, you will see a banner reminding you that you do not have permission to make changes *directly* to the file.
+After clicking the pencil icon to edit that file, you will be greeted by a banner reminding you that you do not have permission to make changes *directly* to the file.
 Instead, you will make changes in your *own* copy of the documents, then submit a pull request to the original project.

 In edit mode, you can flip between typing Markdown source code and previewing those changes on the page.